songweizhi/MarkerMAG/README.md

         subsample_reads  ->  subsample reads with Usearch
         uclust_16s       ->  cluster marker genes with Usearch

-+ MarkerMAG assumes the id of paired reads in a format of XXXX.1 and XXXX.2.
++ MarkerMAG assumes the id of paired reads in the format of XXXX.1 and XXXX.2.
 The only difference is the last character.
-You can rename your reads with "MarkerMAG rename_reads".
+You can rename your reads with MarkerMAG's `rename_reads` module.
 Please note that all reads in R1.fasta and R2.fasta must be in pair and their orders in the files must be the same.

        MarkerMAG rename_reads -r1 R1.fasta -r2 R2.fasta -p Soil